 Well, it took persistence, prayer, and a lot of grace, but the podcast is now on iTunes.
-Click the picture below and it will take you to the Walking Points podcast's new home.
+Click the picture below and it will take you to Walking Points Podcast's new home.
 If you find it helpful, please consider subscribing to it and sharing it with your friends.
 If you would like, you can still scroll below to listen to some of the older podcasts which are archived here.
 I'm slowly but surely moving them to iTunes as well.

 Walking Points Podcast: Episode 36